Sending HTTP requests in sequence

 Send sequence prerequisites

-To send the tabs in a group over a single connection, the group must meet the following criteria:
+To send a sequence of requests, the group must meet the following criteria:

 - There must not be any WebSocket message tabs in the group.